All About Birthstones

 November’s birthstones are topaz and citrine.

-A member of the Quartz family, Citrine ranges in color from pastel yellow through golden orange into dark, brownish orange.
+A member of the quartz family, Citrine ranges in color from pastel yellow through golden orange into dark, brownish orange.
 The name comes from the Latin word for “yellow”.
 Citrine supposedly guides energy, warmth and hope.

 December birthday turquoise jewelryDecember

 Zircon is considered the oldest mineral on earth - 4.4 billion years old.
 Most production is from Australia.
 Zircon comes in a variety of colors (its name derives from the Arabic words “zar” and “gun,” which mean “gold color”).
 In addition to gold, it is also found in yellow, orange, brown, green, red, colorless, and of course blue.
-Blue Zircon generally represents the month of December.
-Most blue Zircon is heated.
+Blue zircon generally represents the month of December.
+Most blue zircon is heated.
 Zircon is believed to increase one’s self-confidence and motivation and to provide guidance.

 Turquoise is one of the oldest known gemstones.
 Its name comes from the thirteenth century French meaning “Turkish stone.”
 Turquoise stones vary in color depending on where they are mined.
 Experts can often look at a turquoise stone and identify the mine where they have been harvested.
 Real turquoise is becoming increasingly rare; many mines have closed.
 Other stones such as howlite are often dyed and passed off as turquoise.
 This is known as reconstituted or chalk turquoise.
 Avoid it.
 Natural turquoise is fairly soft.
 Most natural turquoise used for jewelry is stabilized.